-The application for promotion must be submitted to the Faculty.
+The application for promotion must be submitted to the Faculty, but through Jobbnorge.
 The application must specify the subject in which the application for promotion is being submitted and whether the applicant has been assessed for professorial competence in the two years prior to the application deadline.

 The application and enclosures must be submitted in the Jobbnorge portal.
 Applicants can submit up to 15 publications.

 Additionally, all applicants must submit a complete list of all publications or other documented activities relied on in support of the assessment.
 The list can be annotated.